nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 Added page [Versioning](explore_event_versioning.html) to clarify versioning of event instances and event definitions.

 ## Beta 1.0.1 ##
-This implementation guidance has been updated to include a guidance page for accessing example messages.
+This implementation guide has been updated to include a guidance page for accessing example messages.

 ## Beta 1.0.0 ##
 This Beta release includes implementation guidance to support the development of the following aspects of the Events Management Service: